MicrosoftDocs/query-docs/query-languages/dax/custom-numeric-formats-for-the-format-function.md

 ---
-title: "Custom Numeric Formats for the FORMAT Function | Microsoft Docs" ms.custom: "" ms.date: "12/28/2017"
+title: "Custom Numeric Formats for the FORMAT Function | Microsoft Docs" ms.service: powerbi ms.date: 4/13/2018 ms.reviewer: minewiskan ms.topic: reference
-ms.prod: "powerbi"
-ms.reviewer: ""
-ms.suite: ""
-ms.technology:
-  - "analysis-services"
-  - "daxlang"
-ms.tgt_pltfrm: ""
-ms.topic: "language-reference"
-f1_keywords:
-  - "sql13.as.daxref.CustomNumeric.f1"
-helpviewer_keywords:
-  - "Custom Numeric Formats for the FORMAT Function" ms.assetid: 0432d01e-d0b5-49a0-b93e-fb636e0a8274 caps.latest.revision: 5
-author: "Minewiskan"
+author: minewiskan
-ms.author: "owend"
+ms.author: owend
-manager: "kfile"
+manager: kfile
 ---
 # Custom Numeric Formats for the FORMAT Function
 A user-defined format expression for numbers can have from one to three sections separated by semicolons.
 If the Style argument of the Format function contains one of the predefined numeric formats, only one section is allowed.